 Take a Tour in the Dohany Street Synagogue

 The Great Synagogue of Budapest is the largest synagogue in Europe and the second biggest in the World.
 It seats 3000 people.
-Hungary had a vast Jewish population in the past, and they built a large, beautifully decorated synagogue in the middle of the 19th century.
+In the past, Hungary had a thriving Jewish Quarter and a vast Jewish population who built a large, beautifully decorated synagogue in the middle of the 19th century.
 The building was built in Moorish Revival style, mirroring Islamic architecture of medieval Spain.
 The synagogue complex consists of the Great Synagogue, the Heroes’ Temple, the graveyard of people who were killed here during WWII, the Holocaust memorial and a Jewish Museum.

 Budapest is an amazing city that has a lot to offer to its visitors.
 Whether you are nature, history or food lover or looking for a city with an exciting nightlife or fascinating culture, you will enjoy this diverse, fun city.
 Make sure to spend more than a long weekend in the Hungarian capital to discover the different faces of Budapest and go beyond the touristy things.